Joe Browne: Awards and boards

 Browne now heads the New York-based Joe Browne Agency, which serves clients at the intersection of sports, entertainment and politics.
 He also serves on the international advisory board for FleishmanHillard, the global communications firm.

 He serves on the board of directors of the Pat Tillman Foundation and the advisory board for the Pro Football Hall of Fame.
 He also was a member of the national board of governors for the United Way of America.

 Browne was a charter member of the board of directors of USA Football, the governing body for amateur football in the United States.
-The organization in 2016 created the ‘Joe Browne Leadership Award’ which is bestowed periodically on “A Football Leader Who Is Committed To The Betterment Of Young Athletes”.
+In 2016, the organization created the Joe Browne Leadership Award in his honor.
 Browne himself was the first recipient.

 Browne also has been a recipient of the Pete Rozelle Award given by the New Orleans Touchdown Club and the Reds Bagnell Award presented by the Maxwell Club of Philadelphia.

 He was presented with the Flax Trust Award in 2012 for his support of peace in Northern Ireland.
-He also was named a member of the Charter Class of the Top 50 Irish Personalities in Pro and College Sports by the Irish Voice in 2013.
+He also was named a member of the charter class of the Top 50 Irish Personalities in Pro and College Sports by the Irish Voice in 2013.

 Personal life

-Browne, the son of an Irish immigrant father (John Browne) and an Irish-American mother (Margaret Reills Browne), was born in New York.
-He was the first scholarship basketball player at Archbishop Molloy High School (Class of ’64) in Queens, N.Y. where he is a member of his alma mater’s Hall of Fame.
-He is a graduate of St. Francis College (Class of ’68) in Brooklyn, N.Y.
+Browne, the son of an Irish immigrant father (John Browne) and an Irish-American mother (Margaret Reills Browne), was born in New York City.
+He was the first scholarship basketball player at Archbishop Molloy High School in Queens, where he is a member of his alma mater’s hall of fame.
+He is a graduate of St. Francis College in Brooklyn.

 Browne and his wife Karyn live on Long Island.
-They are the parents of two adult sons—Tim and Randy—and the grandparents of two grandsons—Ellis and Weston.
+They have two sons.